kosson/ojs-tools/ojsxml/README.md

 18th of May, 2025

-- the covers for each of the articles are created in the resultiing XML file.
+- the covers for each of the articles are created in the resulting XML file.

 24th of May, 2025